javiquinte/owndc/doc/index.rst

 this is the case, the file is read, the routes inside are loaded in a separate table and are given the **maximum priority**.
 This fits quite well with requests to other datacenters, whose internal structure is not well known.
+Also, when you import the routes from a datacentre and you need to overwrite some of them, without the need to modify the imported file.

 If you would like to configure extra routes, you need to create the ``masterTable.xml`` file.
 A sample version of the file can be copied from the